-When a curb cut for a new driveway apron is proposed, or new sidewalk is installed, a Right-of-Way permit for a driveway cut or sidewalk installation must be obtained first.
+When a curb cut for a new driveway apron is proposed, new sidewalk is installed along a property, or an existing curb cut in the public right-of-way is modified (widened or reduced), a Right-of-Way permit for a driveway cut or sidewalk installation must be obtained first.
 This requirement applies to property where there is a dwelling or a proposed dwelling.

 If a curb cut exists, but no sidewalk section exists behind the driveway apron, A Right-of-Way permit for sidewalk installation will be applied to the project.